academic/VipaImportBundle/README.md

 ```

 ### Downloading files
-After importing your journals, run this to make your files available on OJS.
+After importing your journals, run this to make your files available on VIPA.
 ```
 php app/console ojs:import:download <pkpojs_domain_name>
 ```